 Dock at tiny Bequia, and explore the charming waterfront steeped in a lively sailing tradition.
 Go snorkeling at a nearby reef, swim in turquoise lagoons, or visit a sea turtle sanctuary to learn about local conservation.This evening, toast our Caribbean adventure at a farewell dinner as we return to Barbados.
 (B,L,D)

 Day 8 — Barbados/U.S.

 Disembark this morning and transfer to the airport for your return flight.
 (B)

 Complimentary Bar Tab aboard the Sea Cloud

-Travel in the Caribbean on the Sea Cloud in 2014 or 2015 and we will cover your bar tab on board and all tips for the crew.
+Book travel in the Caribbean on the Sea Cloud in 2014 or 2015 by July 31, 2014, and we will cover your bar tab on board and all tips for the crew.

 Granddaughter of legendary explorer Jacques Cousteau, National Geographic Emerging Explorer Alexandra Cousteau set out on her first exploration at the age of four months.
 Growing up traveling the globe fed her passion for adventure and taught her first-hand the value of conservation.
 Alexandra's specialty as a conservationist is engaging local populations in preserving their natural resources.
 She spent two years in Central America working with local environmental groups on marine resource management with a focus on shark fisheries.